A Definition of Continual Reinforcement Learning: Agent Operators: Generates and Reaches

 \begin{theorem} For any agent-environment pair ($\agent, \env$), there exists infinitely many choices of a basis, $\agentsbasis$, such that both (1) $\agent \not \in \agentsbasis$, and (2) $\agentsbasis \generates \{\agent\}$. \end{theorem}

 Due to space constraints, all proofs are deferred to \cref{sec:appendix-proofs}.

-We require that $\agent \not \in \agentsbasis$ to ensure that the relevant bases are non-trivial generators of $\agent$.
+We require that $\agent \not \in \agentsbasis$ to ensure that the relevant bases are non-trivial generators of $\{\agent\}$.
 This theorem tells us that no matter the choice of agent or environment, we can view the agent as a series of history-conditioned switches between basis elements.
 In this sense, we can understand the agent \textit{as if}\footnote{We use \textit{as if} in the sense of the positive economists, such as \citet{friedman1953essays}.} it were carrying out a search over the elements of some $\agentsbasis$.
+We emphasize that there are infinitely many choices of such a basis to illustrate that there are many plausible interpretations of an agent's behavior---we return to this point throughout the paper.